confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ### 8. View query results using pull query

-When a CREATE TABLE statement contains a GROUP BY clause, ksqlDB is internally building an table containing the results of the aggregation. ksqlDB supports pull queries against such aggregation results.
+When a CREATE TABLE statement contains a GROUP BY clause, ksqlDB builds an internal table containing the results of the aggregation. ksqlDB supports pull queries against such aggregation results.